RemiAllio/MitoFinder/README.md

 ### Restart
 Use the same command line.
-WARNING: If you want to compute the assembly again (for example because it failed) you have to remove the assembly results' directory.
+**WARNING**: If you want to compute the assembly again (for example because it failed) you have to remove the assembly results' directory (--override option).
 If not, MitoFinder will skip the assembly step.

 ## Test case
 ```shell